 - taking the risk that you will not be successful (which means that we will not be paid)

-- agreeing to delay payment even if you win, and
+- agreeing to delay payment even if you win

 We calculate the success fee by referring to our basic charges.
 You pay it out of the money you recover when you win so you are never out-of-pocket.
-We limit the success fee to only 25% of your damages for personal injuries (known in law as “pain, suffering, and loss of amenity”) and past financial losses.
-We guarantee that you will recover 75% of your compensation for them.
+We limit the success fee to, at most, 25% of your damages for personal injuries (known in law as “pain, suffering, and loss of amenity”) and past financial losses.
+We guarantee that you will recover at least 75% of your compensation for them.
 (This limit applies to first instance proceedings only.)

 What If I Lose My Claim While Using a No Win No Fee Agreement?